zyyucla/stat159-fall2016-project2/data/README.md

 Likewise, _eda-output_qualitative_ contains summary statistics for all the qualitative variables in the credit dataset _correlation-matrix.RData_ is an R binary file containing the correlation matrix among all the variables

- _train-test-data.RData contains train and test dataset. **modesl** folder contains RData files for different models output
+ _train-test-data.RData contains train and test dataset.

+ **models** folder contains RData files for the output of the different models.